iheartbenzene/fantastic-octo-journey/README.md

 2. Type the command apt install octave

-&nbsp;&nbsp; 2b.
+&nbsp;&nbsp;&nbsp;&nbsp; 2b.
 Use the command, sudo apt install octave, if you get a permissions error.

 ***